curl/curl/docs/libcurl/curl_getdate.md

 This function returns -1 when it fails to parse the date string.
 Otherwise it returns the number of seconds as described.

-On systems with a signed 32 bit time_t: if the year is larger than 2037 or less than 1903, this function returns -1.
+On systems with a signed 32-bit time_t: if the year is larger than 2037 or less than 1903, this function returns -1.

-On systems with an unsigned 32 bit time_t: if the year is larger than 2106 or less than 1970, this function returns -1.
+On systems with an unsigned 32-bit time_t: if the year is larger than 2106 or less than 1970, this function returns -1.

-On systems with 64 bit time_t: if the year is less than 1583, this function returns -1.
+On systems with 64-bit time_t: if the year is less than 1583, this function returns -1.
 (The Gregorian calendar was first introduced 1582 so no "real" dates in this way of doing dates existed before then.)